Buying a freestanding dishwasher

 Why should I buy a free-standing dishwasher?

-The advantage of a free-standing dishwasher is that it doesn’t require you to sacrifice a kitchen cabinet.
+A free-standing dishwasher has the advantage that it doesn’t require you to sacrifice any kitchen cabinets.
 This leaves you with plenty of room to store things.
-In addition, not every kitchen has the option to connect a built-in dishwasher, making a freestanding dishwasher quickly the only choice.
+Also, not every kitchen has the option of adding a built-in dishwasher, making a freestanding dishwasher easily the only choice.

-Always bear in mind that you need plenty of space for a free-standing dishwasher.
-You need to be able to accommodate all the connections at the back and the front door needs to open fully.
+Always bear in mind that a freestanding dishwasher requires plenty of space.
+You need to be able to fit all the connections at the back, and the door needs to open fully at the front.

 Which freestanding dishwasher should I buy?

 What is the best dishwasher for you depends on a number of factors.
-First of all, you should look at your kitchen.
-For example, in a narrow kitchen it may be a good idea to choose a slimline dishwasher rather than a 60cm wide freestanding dishwasher.
+Firstly, you should look at your kitchen.
+In a narrow kitchen, for example, it might be a good idea to choose a slimline dishwasher rather than a 60cm-wide freestanding one.

-In doing so, you should also consider your dishwashing needs.
-For a large household, you need a dishwasher with room for 14 place settings.
+Additionally, you should also consider your dishwashing needs.
+For a large household, you will need a dishwasher with room for 14 place settings.

 Each brand of dishwasher has its own qualities.
-For example, a proline dishwasher is very affordable, and in addition the brand also has many freestanding dishwashers in its range.
-The beko dishwasher is also inexpensive and, of all the inexpensive options, is also the most economical.
+A proline dishwasher, for example, is very affordable, and the brand also has many freestanding dishwashers in its range.
+The Beko dishwasher is also inexpensive and, of all the inexpensive options, is also the most economical.